The Québec maritime Blog

 And what more can you ask for after a fun-filled day in the outdoors, but a good restaurant – which, as a bonus, serves dishes made from local products – and a spa area to relax?

-Lodging options are many at Cime Aventures.
-From eco-lodges to camping, to teepees and rustic yurts, you’ll find various types of accommodations that’ll make you feel like you’re in a different world!
+Lodging options are many at Cime Aventure.
+From cabins to camping, to rustic yurts, you’ll find various types of accommodations that’ll make you feel like you’re in a different world!

 You can’t get much closer than this!